jlrickert/zet/docs/913/README.md

 # Dutch Oven and Cast Iron Skillet Method for baking bread

-The process of baking bread using a Dutch oven placed on top of a cast iron skillet is a technique designed to enhance heat distribution and steam retention, crucial for achieving a good crust and proper rise in artisanal bread.
+The process of baking bread using a [Dutch Oven](../1070) placed on top of a [cast iron skillet](../1071) is a technique designed to enhance heat distribution and steam retention, crucial for achieving a good crust and proper rise in artisanal bread.

 ## Baking Process